 You can make this Berry Baked Oatmeal recipe in the morning or even on your Sunday night meal prep day.

-To make these into single serving sizes or a healthy portable breakfast for on the go, divide the batter into muffin tins and bake for 25-30 minutes instead.
+To make these into single serving sizes or a healthy portable breakfast for on the go, divide the batter into and bake for 25-30 minutes instead.

-Store in a resealable container (meal prep containers are great for this) in the fridge and you are set up with a few hearty and healthy breakfasts that you can serve during the week.
+Store in a resealable container ( are great for this) in the fridge and you are set up with a few hearty and healthy breakfasts that you can serve during the week.

 WHAT DO YOU SERVE BERRY BAKED OATMEAL WITH?